Biz-comm is owned by Stephen Wilson and Patrice Olivier-Wilson.

 Besides corporate gigs working in the oil industry, Stephen's background includes working for several government contractors, writing to RFPs to gain lucrative government contracts.
 His writing freelance work includes magazine columns, including several years with Remodeling Magazine for marketing topics.

 Patrice's prior experience includes working as a journalist at The Mining Journal in Marquette MI, founding and publishing the monthly Above The Bridge Magazine, editing and publishing a family monthly paper, publishing a quarterly business association paper, numerous freelance magazine articles and short stories.
 She also held a corporate communications manager position for more than five years with a company of more than 600 employees (Niagara Paper of Wisconsin).
 In that capacity, Patrice managed all internal and external communications, including company events, press releases, employee newsletters, corporate presentations, etc. When Niagara Paper was purchased by another paper company, Biz-comm was launched in 1996 in Kingsford, MI.
-Web design was very new and exciting; Patrice was drawn to the combined skill sets needed to learn to design, code and write (SEO) for the new media.
+Web design was very new and exciting; Patrice was drawn to the combined skill sets needed to design, code and write for the new media.

 We are a company's unofficial board of directors.
 We're here when you need to vent, bounce ideas, get our advice on running your business.
 While our core capabilities are in marketing your business, getting leads and closing sales, we've been around long enough to have learned from many firms what works and what doesn't.
 Our core competencies are in communicating our clients' messages to their target markets, using a variety of tool sets, whether that is corporate branding, direct mail, newsletters, websites, press releases, sales materials, ads, TV or radio spots, show displays... well, the list goes on forever.
 After all these decades, we've been there, done that, and have earned the t-shirt.